Skip to content

 # Track who configured limits

-await repo.set_limits(
+await limiter.set_limits(

 entity_id="api-key-123",